Work related stress and anxiety.

 Security and change.
 Whether change is managed effectively can have a direct impact on a person’s feeling of security.

 Behaviours of others.
 (Management).
-Public humiliation, being given achievable tasks, impossible deadlines, being set up for a fall, being yelled at, meaningless or unpleasant tasks, withholding or concealing information, not passing on messages, no credit where due, taking credit for other people’s efforts, constant criticism, belittling a person’s ability.
+Public humiliation, being given unachievable tasks, impossible deadlines, being set up for a fall, being yelled at, meaningless or unpleasant tasks, withholding or concealing information, not passing on messages, no credit where due, taking credit for other people’s efforts, constant criticism, belittling a person’s ability.

 What are signs of work related stress?